gabrieledarrigo/c-exercises/README.md

-# c-exercises
+# C Exercises

-A list of C exercises for Programming course at SSRI Crema
+A list of C exercises for a Programming course that I'm attending at [SSRI Crema](http://sicurezzaonline.di.unimi.it/).